How to Become a Great Mentor? 7 Hacks to Help People Grow

 Mentoring is the new black!
-But what is good mentoring and how can you be the best?
+But what actually is good mentoring, and how can you be the best?
 Practice the 7 hacks of great mentors to actually help people grow.
-And guess what: It's not about what you know, but all about what you do Have you not noticed – organizations large and small launch programs connecting mentors and mentees for exchange, learning, and growth?
-In a global war for talent mentoring is great for employer branding, employee engagement, and retention.
+And guess what: it's not about what you know, but all about what you do.
+Have you not noticed – organizations large and small launch programs connecting mentors and mentees for exchange, learning, and growth?
+In a global war for talent, mentoring is great for employer branding, employee engagement, and retention.
 It increases satisfaction for both employer and employee and helps develop talent.
 Mentoring is the new black!

-But with all that fuzz about mentoring it seems to be everything and nothing.
-Numerous definitions put different emphases on the role of experience, authority, and promotion a mentor can play.
+But with all that fuzz about mentoring, it seems to be everything and nothing.
+Numerous definitions put different emphasis on the role of experience, authority, and promotion a mentor can play.
 But one thing seems to be in common:

-Indeed, if we look back in history this simple definition of what mentoring is and why it has persevered seems to be true.
+Indeed, if we look back at history, this simple definition of what mentoring is and why it has persevered seems to be true.

 The Story of Mentoring

-The term “mentor” first appeared with the Greeks in Homer’s Odyssey between the eighth and ninth centuries BCE but was only published in the 15th century.
-The first recorded modern usage of the term can be traced to a 1699 book entitled “Les Aventures de Télémaque” by the French writer François Fénelon.
-In the 1980s mentoring found its way into the corporate environment, education, and diversity management.
-Ever since the launch of Y Combinator, the best startup accelerator worldwide, in March 2005 it revolutionized entrepreneurship education and support.
-Today mentoring is all about community.
+The term “mentor” first appeared with the Greeks in Homer’s Odyssey between the eighth and ninth centuries BCE, but was only published in the 15th century.
+The first recorded modern usage of the term can be traced to a 1699 book entitled, “Les Aventures de Télémaque”, by the French writer François Fénelon.
+In the 1980s, mentoring found its way into the corporate environment, education, and diversity management.
+Ever since March 2005 with the launch of Y Combinator (the best startup accelerator worldwide) it revolutionized entrepreneurship education and support.
+Today, mentoring is all about community.

 It’s not about what you know.
 It’s about what you do.

 A great mentor does not know it better and is definitely not a “know-it-all”.
 A great mentor is the rare combination of soft skills and empathy that makes a person want to actually help people grow.
 Here is what it takes:

 1. Meet often